-Marijuana growing in Oregon has been legal for quite some time, but it got a lot easier after the November 2014 election made it far easier that it had been before.
+Growing weed in Oregon has been legal for quite some time, but it got a lot easier after the November 2014 election.

-As of July 2015, all residents of Oregon, (including the major city of Portland) became able to legally grow up to 4 marijuana plants in their home for recreational use.
+As of July 2015, all residents of Oregon, (including the major city of Portland) are able to legally grow up to 4 marijuana plants in their home for recreational use.
 Here at ILGM, we can’t think of any better recreation than marijuana growing.
 But it gets better.
 Since then, Oregon legislators have made more positive changes while maintaining the state’s home-grow friendly status.

 Growing weed in Oregon has been legal since July 2015.
 If you are at least 21 years old and want to grow marijuana for any reason, you can.
 No medical permission needed.
 It’s an Oregonian right.